-You probably got a blood test to check your levels of PSA (a protein called prostate-specific antigen) before your doctor told you that you have prostate cancer.
+You probably had a blood test to check your levels of PSA -- a protein called prostate-specific antigen -- before your doctor told you that you have prostate cancer.
 You'll still get those tests now that your cancer has spread beyond your prostate.

 The results are important, because if they show that your PSA level rises quickly, you may need different treatment.